 BONUS TIP: Use drop shadows (sparingly!) or fade the background image a little if the text isn’t as visible as you’d like it.
 We want people to remember your name, so make sure they can see it!
 Let’s look at the following covers:

 On the left, all the text is flat and due to the nature of the cover image, this makes some bits of it difficult to read, namely the author name.
-Compare that to the one on the left, which has subtle shadowing added to the text.
+Compare that to the one on the right, which has subtle shadowing added to the text.

 #5.
 Mix Up Your Fonts